Peter Hammill

 Peter Joseph Andrew Hammill (born 5 November 1948) is an English musician and recording artist.
 He was a founder member of the progressive rock band Van der Graaf Generator.
 Best known as a singer-songwriter, he also plays guitar and piano and produces his own recordings and occasionally those of other artists.
 In 2012, he was recognised with the Visionary award at the first Progressive Music Awards.
+In 2026, Loudwire ranked him as the 11th greatest prog rock singer of all time.

 Biography

 Early life

 Peter Hammill was born in Ealing, West London, and moved with his family to Derby when he was 12.
 He attended Beaumont College and Manchester University, where he studied Liberal Studies in Science.
 Hammill has stated that his grandfather was originally from Pakistan.

 Early career

 Hammill's solo career has coexisted with Van der Graaf Generator's activities.
 The band was offered a contract by Mercury Records in 1968, that only Hammill signed.
 When Van der Graaf Generator broke up in 1969 he wanted to record his first solo album.
 In the summer of 1969 Hammill had a residency at The Lyceum and played weekly solo concerts there.
 Eventually the intended solo album was released under the Van der Graaf Generator banner as their first album, The Aerosol Grey Machine.
 Hammill's first real solo album was Fool's Mate (1971), containing songs from the early (1967/68) Van der Graaf Generator days.